ManonLef/knights-travails/src/notes.md

 now I'd like to first find out at which level my desired value can be found But before I do so, first remove duplicates from the items to be turned into nodes

+## 2023-06-20

+Recursive buildTree is acting a bit funny after a few steps.
+It starts removing visited nodes so I'll have to go trough that one for a bit and refactor the base array creators to see where the bug sneaked in.